skghprofile/Configuring-App-Locker/Chapters/Chapter3_EnablingAppLockerLogs.md

 ![Create Custom View window](/Images/AL-img21.png)

-After clicking "OK" I'm now on the "Save Filter to Custom View" window.
+After clicking "OK", I'm now in the "Save Filter to Custom View" window.
 Here, I changed the name of the new custom view to "AppLocker" and then clicked the "OK" button on the right side of the window to finish creating the custom view.

 ![Save Filter to Custom View window](/Images/AL-img22.png)